-Presented at significant sites around Sydney, Corroboree Sydney showcases the art and heritage of Aboriginal and Torres Strait Islander communities.
+Presented at significant sites around Sydney, Corroboree Sydney showcased the art and heritage of Aboriginal and Torres Strait Islander communities.

-Performance, film, exhibitions and an expanded school program are all parts of the celebration.
+Performance, film, exhibitions and an expanded school program were all parts of the celebration.

-Free venue hire and waived fees for banners have been pledged by the City to help organisers provide a successful event.
+Free venue hire and waived fees for banners were pledged by the City to help organisers provide a successful event.

-Curated by respected Aboriginal curator, Hetti Perkins, this year’s festival will target an audience of 100,000 and celebrate NSW’s State emblem, the Waratah.
+Curated by respected Aboriginal curator, Hetti Perkins, this year’s festival targeted an audience of 100,000 and celebrate NSW’s State emblem, the Waratah.

-Children from independent, Catholic and public schools will meet Aboriginal Elders, champion Waratahs rugby players and other identities as part of the program.
+Children from independent, Catholic and public schools met Aboriginal Elders, champion Waratahs rugby players and other identities as part of the program.

-The youngsters will also hand-make Waratah flowers to showcase in the second Gurung Parade down Macquarie Street.
+The youngsters also hand-made Waratah flowers to showcase in the second Gurung Parade down Macquarie Street.
 ‘Gurung’ means child in the Gadigal language.

 The word 'corroboree' is actually derived from a local Sydney language word 'carriberie', used to describe a ceremony of singing, telling stories and dancing.